aurelienbottazini/aurelienbottazini.github.io/_posts/2016-09-19-javascript-merge-and-assign.md

 `assign` can catch you off guard as some of its behaviour might seem unexpected.
-`assign` will copy properties at the top level, won't copy non-enumerable properties, won't copy Symbols, won't copy prototype properties and all copied properties become writable.
+`assign` will copy properties at the top level, won't copy non-enumerable properties, won't copy prototype properties, all copied properties become writable.

+`assign` copies even thought they are not enumerable with many default js functions.

 `merge` and `assign` have different behaviours regarding deep properties. `merge` recursively merges `deep` properties.
 It might